luizgmgomes/Encryption/README.md

 # Asymetric Encryption in Digital Certificates
   * In cases of accessing secure web pages, a certificate is issued by a Certificate Authority (CA).
-  * A certificate is a package of information that identifies a user (client) and a server.
+  * A certificate is a package of information that identifies the server.
 They most commonly contain the public key, identity owner and CA.
   * The communication between client and server is similar to this:
     * Client messages server to initiate communication
-    * Server sends back an encrypted public key/certificate
+    * Server sends back a signed certificate
     * Client checks the certificate
       * On their native browser they have a list of CA's and this is how the client test if the certificate is OK
     * If all is good with certificate, client creates and sends an encrypted key to the server